numbbo/coco/docs/bbob-biobj/functions/source/our-approach.rst

 The Single-objective ``bbob`` Functions Used
 --------------------------------------------
-The ``bbob-biobj`` test suite is designed to represent typical difficulties obverved in real-world optimization problems.
-It is based on the fact that a multi-objective problem is a combination of single-objective functions and that thus one can build multi-objective problems with representative difficulties by simply combining single objective functions with representative difficulties observed in real-world problems.
+The ``bbob-biobj`` test suite is designed to be able to assess  performance of algorithms with respect to well-identified difficulties in optimization typically  occurring in real-world problems.
+A multi-objective problem being a combination of single-objective problems, one can obtain multi-objective problems with representative difficulties by simply combining single objective functions with representative difficulties observed in real-world problems.
+For this purpose we naturally use the single-objective ``bbob`` suite.
-We naturally use the single-objective ``bbob`` suite designed to be representative of many difficulties observed in real-world problems.

 Combining all 24 ``bbob`` functions in pairs thereby results in :math:`24^2=576` bi-objective functions overall.
+We however assume that multi-objective optimization algorithms are invariant or not very sensitive to permutations of the objective functions such that combining the 24  ``bbob`` functions results in :math:`24+ {24 \choose 2} = 300` functions [#]_.

-Given that most (if not all) multi-objective optimization algorithms are invariant to permutations of the objective functions, a bi-objective function combining for example the sphere function as the first objective with the Rastrigin function as the second objective will result in the same performance than if the Rastrigin function is the first and the sphere function is the second objective function.
-Hence, we should keep only one of the resulting bi-objective functions.
-Combining then all 24 ``bbob`` functions in the way that the first objective is chosen as ``bbob`` function *i* and the second as ``bbob`` function *j* with *i* :math:`\leq` *j*, results in :math:`24+ {24 \choose 2} = 300` functions.
+..
+Given that most (if not all) multi-objective optimization algorithms are
+.. invariant to permutations of the objective functions, a bi-objective
+.. function combining for example the sphere function as the first
+.. objective with the Rastrigin function as the second objective will
+.. result in the same performance than if the Rastrigin function is the
+.. first and the sphere function is the second objective function.
+..
+Hence, we should keep only one of the resulting
+.. bi-objective functions.
+Combining then all 24 ``bbob`` functions

+.. [#] The first objective is chosen as ``bbob`` function *i* and the second as ``bbob`` function *j* with *i* :math:`\leq` *j*, results in :math:`24+ {24 \choose 2} = 300` functions.

-First tests, e.g. in [BTH2015a]_, showed that having 300 functions in Coco's first bi-objective suite is impracticable in terms of the overall running time of the benchmarking experiment.
+Some first tests, e.g. in [BTH2015a]_, showed that having 300 functions in Coco's first bi-objective suite is impracticable in terms of the overall running time of the benchmarking experiment.
 Hence, we consider only the following 10 of the 24 ``bbob``